D-A-I-S-I/compute-node/README.md

 - [tshark](https://www.wireshark.org/docs/)

 ## Installation
-Initializes VM, installs python reqs, starts NATS broker in Docker, then runs the main.py in compute node. dependencies are docker and docker Compose
+In order to do the following:

+1. Initialize VM
+2. Install python requirements
+3. Start NATS broker in Docker
+4. Run main.py

+All  you gotta do is:
 ```python
 sudo make
 ```